eugeniabragina/Coat-color-phenology-analysis/README_for_Data_final_2018.txt

 2)  "rasterstack4cov.tif"
 This is the a raster stack of the three covariates (bio_2, bio_3 & snow) used in making the winter white probability maps.
 It is needed to run the R script.
+It can be downloaded here: https://datadryad.org/stash/dataset/doi:10.5061/dryad.8m0p1

 3)  "global_phenology_final_script.R"